9 min read

 3. Trustees—often the survivor plus at least one other—hold legal title to the deceased’s share and can agree to a sale, a move, a letting, or a period of investment between homes.
 Major transactions, including granting a tenancy, require trustee agreement.

-4. When the life interest ends, the trust share passes to the beneficiaries named in the first decedent’s Will.
+4. When the life interest ends, the trust share passes to the beneficiaries named in the first partner’s Will.

-Between homes — if the house is sold and the trust’s share sits in investments while you look for a replacement, income and dividends go to the life tenant; capital stays preserved for the beneficiaries.
+Between homes — if the house is sold and the trust’s share is invested while you look for a replacement, income and dividends go to the life tenant; capital is preserved for the beneficiaries.

 Why clients choose a PLIT